-- External traffic to wan\ip:80 will match rules 1 and 3, and will be sent to wwwsrv.
-Correct. - Return traffic from wwwsrv:80 will match rules 2 and 4, and will appear to be sent from wan\ip:80.
-Correct. - Internal traffic to wan\ip:80 will match rules 1 and 3, and will be sent to wwwsrv.
-This is amost correct; the packets will arrive at wwwsrv, but: - Return traffic from wwwsrv:80 to internal machines will be sent directly to the machines themselves.
+- External traffic to wan_ip:80 will match rules 1 and 3, and will be sent to wwwsrv.
+Correct. - Return traffic from wwwsrv:80 will match rules 2 and 4, and will appear to be sent from wan_ip:80.
+Correct. - Internal traffic to wan_ip:80 will match rules 1 and 3, and will be sent to wwwsrv.
+This is almost correct; the packets will arrive at wwwsrv, but: - Return traffic from wwwsrv:80 to internal machines will be sent directly to the machines themselves.
 This will not work, as the packets will be interpreted as coming from the wrong address.

-We will now try moving the NAT rule between the SAT and FwdFast rules:
+We wil now try i moving the NAT rule between the SAT and F wdFast r ules: moving un inii iuic between unu i mai ast i ures.

-Action Src Iface Src Net Dest Iface Dest Net Parameters 1 SAT any all-nets core wan_ip http SETDEST wwwsrv 80 2 SAT lan wwwsrv any all-nets 80 -> All SETSRC wan_ip 80 3 NAT lan lannet any all-nets All 4 FwdFast any all-nets core wan_ip http 5 FwdFast lan wwwsrv any all-nets 80 -> All
+Action Src Iface Src Net Dest Iface Dest Net Parameters 1 SAT any all-nets core wan_ip http SETDEST wwwsrv 80 2 SAT lan wwwsrv vsrv any all-nets 80 -> All S 80 -> All SETSRC wan_ip 80 3 NAT lan lannet any all-nets All 4 FwdFast any all-nets core wan_ip http 5 FwdFast lan wwwsrv any all-nets 80 -> All